SystemsApproach/ops/arch.rst

 that can be used by various stakeholders to manage whatever abstract service(s) the system offers (e.g., 5G connectivity in the case of Aether).
-As shown in :numref:`Figure %s <fig-control>`, Runtime Control addresses the “management silo” issue raised in Chapter 1, so users do not need to know that connectivity potentially spans four different components, or how to control/configure each of them individually.
+As shown in :numref:`Figure %s <fig-control>`, Runtime Control partially addresses the “management silo” issue raised in Chapter 1, so users do not need to know that connectivity potentially spans four different components, or how to control/configure each of them individually.
 (Or, as in the case of the Mobile Core, that SD-Core is distributed across two clouds, with the CP sub-part responsible for controlling the UP sub-part.)
 In the case of the connectivity service, for example, users only care about being able to authorize devices and set QoS parameters on an end-to-end basis.

 .. _fig-control:
 .. figure:: figures/Slide8.png